What Are Frankincense and Myrrh?

 There are five main species of Boswellia, but the species that produces the most aromatic frankincense is Boswellia sacra.
 The Boswellia trees are typically small and can be found with multiple trunks.
 They’re typically covered in papery bark that is easy to remove.
 They’re also distinguished by the sparse number of paired leaves and small yellowish-white flowers.

-Myrrh can be extracted from thorny tree species known as Commiphora myrrha – a small, spiny tree found in Ethiopia, Oman, Kenya, Somalia and Saudi Arabia.
+Myrrh can be extracted from a thorny tree species known as Commiphora myrrha – a small, spiny tree found in Ethiopia, Oman, Kenya, Somalia, and Saudi Arabia.

-To harvest Frankincense, the sap from a Boswellia tree is tapped from trees by making long incisions down the trunk of the tree.
+To harvest frankincense, the sap from a Boswellia tree is tapped by making long incisions down the trunk of the tree.
 The milky-white resin then bleeds out and hardens into streaks called tears.
 The trees can be tapped two or three times a year.

-Today, frankincense and myrrh are still commonly used in cosmetics and medicines but also play a significant role in modern aromatherapy as an alternative treatment for anxiety and depression.
+Today, frankincense and myrrh are still commonly used in cosmetics and medicines but also play a significant role in modern aromatherapy.
+Frankincense and myrrh’s aromatherapy benefits make them a prominent alternative treatment for anxiety and depression, which we expand upon below.

 Benefits of Frankincense: